Miguel Escobar Varela, PhD

 The Contemporary Wayang Archive (CWA) is a digital archive of new versions of Java's oldest performance tradition: wayang kulit.
 This archive includes full-length video recordings, performance data, translations, and notes by the editors and translators of how the performances were received in their original context.

-The Interactive Wayang Screen is a Tangible User Interface for the Contemporary Wayang Archive.
-Using the traditional components of the wayang kulit puppet theatre of Java and Arduino sensors, it enables users to naviagete through the video collection of the archive by performing the conventional actions of the dalang (wayang kulit puppeteer) .
+The Interactive Wayang Screen (with Daniel Sim) is a Tangible User Interface for the Contemporary Wayang Archive that uses traditional components of the Javanese wayang kulit puppet theatre and Arduino sensors.
+It received the award for Best Contribution to Creative Communication by ACM Creativity and Cognition 2017.

 'The Archive as Repertoire: Transience and Sustainability in Digital Archives', in Digital Humanities Quarterly, Vol. 10, No. 4 (2016).